donZappo/Battletech-Revised-Release-Version/CustomActivatableEquipment/Readme.txt

 								If you want to keep unit statistic after component/mech destruction you have to set "effectsPersistAfterDestruction" : true
 								It is really neaded by components altering explosion stats cause do mech destruction they returned to default state which is usualy unwanted
       "offlineStatusEffects": [], - effects applying on component switch off.
 They removed if component will be switched on.
 If component have no ActiveByDefault - applying on combat start
-			"Repair":{
+			"AutoActivateOnIncomingHeat":0, - if > 0 component will be activated on incoming heat
+			"incomingHeatActivationType": "Threshhold", - type of activation, controls how AutoActivateOnIncomingHeat will be processed possible values
+                                         Threshhold - component will be activated if heat from whole attack will be greater than AutoActivateOnIncomingHeat
+                                         Single - component will be activated if heat from single source (one weapon if attacked) will be greater than AutoActivateOnIncomingHeat
+                                         Level - component will be activated if (heat from whole attack)/(unit max heat) will be greater than AutoActivateOnIncomingHeat

+      "ActivateOnDamageToMechLocations":["CenterTorso","CenterTorsoRear"], - list of locations sensible to damage for activation of this component (installed in mech)
+			"ActivateOnDamageToVehicleLocations":["Turret","Rear"], - list of locations sensible to damage for activation of this component (installed in vehicle) turrets have only one location so all turret locations is sensible
+			"ActivateOnDamageToInstalledLocation":false - if true location component installed is sensible too (for mechs both front and rear locations used)

+			"AutoActivateOnArmorDamage":0, - if > 0 component will be activated on incoming damage to armor "AutoActivateOnStructureDamage":0, - if > 0 component will be activated on incoming damage to structure "damageActivationType: "Threshhold", type of activation, controls how AutoActivateOnArmorDamage and/or AutoActivateOnStructureDamage will be processed
+               Threshhold - component will be activated if damage to any sensible location from whole attack will be greater than AutoActivateOnArmorDamage(to armor damage) or AutoActivateOnStructureDamage(to structure damage)
+               Single - component will be activated if damage to any sensible location from single source (one pallet if attacked) will be greater than AutoActivateOnArmorDamage(to armor) or AutoActivateOnStructureDamage(to structure)
+               Level - component will be activated if (damage to sensible location from whole attack)/(max armor/structure for location) than AutoActivateOnArmorDamage(to armor damage) or AutoActivateOnStructureDamage(to structure damage) some notes on mechanic: damage counting performed immediately after every attack sequence (useful for direct attacks), move/jump sequence (for landmines damage), at start of round (for any other sources) after every activations damage calculation all damage info resets.
+This means if unit attacked many times per round damage calculations will be performed for every attack independently "Repair":{
 				"InnerStructure":10, - points of inner structure to repair (destroyed location can't be repaired) "Armor":15, - points of armor to repair (destroyed location can't be repaired)